 Melissa Jordan was appointed to the Delaware County Recorder position in January of 2011 to fill an unexpired 4-year term.
-Melissa then ran opposed and was elected to a four-year term in November 2012.
+Melissa then ran opposed and was elected to a four-year term in November 2012 and re-elected in November 2016.

 Melissa hit the ground running after taking office.
 She re-bid a software contract in her first few months in office and implemented a new software system that saves Delaware County taxpayers hundreds of thousands of dollars per contract cycle.